KJeff01/Cobra/README.md

 Hard/insane difficulty enables Heavy Plasma Launcher for Cobra (very small chance of being built at any given time after it obtains tracked propulsion).

-This AI will try to emulate the core functionality of the NEXUS Intruder Program (Insane difficulty only).
-As long as the Cobra HQ is intact it will scan enemy droids for technologies that Cobra does not have (Weapons/Propulsion/Body) and even defense upgrades.
-If an enemy unit has superior technology, then Cobra can assimilate the new core components of the droid.
-Even better is that Cobra will be granted all the required research that leads to the new component.
-Also it can force enemy droids to malfunction and attack friendly units/its own structures/or even stop the action of the target droid.
-This is mostly a toy feature.

 chat commands include:
 1. need power/truck/tank/cyborg/vtol.
 2. AC/AR/AB/AM/AL -- make it switch personalities.